bjornsnoen/minicapy/README.md

 `pip install minicapy`

-If you want to build it yourself there is a makefile included.
-If there is no binary wheel for your platform you'll need to have `gnu make` and `go` installed in order to install this package.
+You will need to have a fairly recent version of `go` and `make` installed in order to build the library, because I can't figure out manylinux to provide binary dist wheels.

 ## Usage
 ```python